SciML/DiffEqDocs.jl/docs/src/features/diffeq_arrays.md

 to an array, which can be useful in many modeling situations involving lots of events.
 To define an `DEDataArray`, make a type which subtypes `DEDataArray{T}` with a field `x` for the "array of continuous variables" for which you would like the differential equation to treat directly.
+The other fields are treated as "discrete variables".
 For example:

 ```julia
 type MyDataArray{T} <: DEDataArray{T}